KacperZurawik/LibraryConsoleApp/README.md

 Purpose of the application is to help and maintain library.
 The application includes features like (at this moment):

-   - adding books
+   - add a book
-   - searching for books
+   - issue a book
-   - adding users
+   - show all books
    - searching for users
-   - issuing books
+   - show issued books

 ### :warning:Application is still in progress!:warning: